AztecProtocol/aztec-packages/barretenberg/cpp/src/barretenberg/bb/readme.md

 Refer to all available `bb` commands linked above for full list of functionality.

 ##### Generating Solidity verifier

-TODO: Confirm and update this workflow after the next BB version after v0.47.0 is released, as the functionality is only available from that release onwards.

 1. Follow [the Noir docs](https://noir-lang.org/docs/getting_started/hello_noir/) to compile and generate witness of your Noir program